dendronhq/dendron-site/vault/dendron.topic.pod.markdown.md

 1. Better way of dealing with links.
 When publishing a single note, any wiki-links will presumably not work after publication.
 Do we want a `recursive` publish option to also resolve any wiki links and publish a whole bunch of files at once?

 2. Nicer ways of rendering a note reference.
 Currently, Dendron's note references come with the **title** and **link** of the original text.
-We use custom css to style the outline.
-When publishing, we can't assume the presence of that css.
+We use custom CSS to style the outline.
+When publishing, we can't assume the presence of that CSS.
 How would a **renderOutline** option look like?

 ![[dendron.topic.note-reference#Summary,1:#*]]